lorenzocelli/rust-lin-reg/README.md

-# Linear Regression with Rust
+# Linear Regression in Rust

+Codebase for the blog post ['Linear Regression in Rust'](http://lorenzocelli.me/2025/06/28/linear-regression-in-Rust.html).

 This project implements a simple ordinary least squares linear regression model in Rust.
 It leverages [ndarray](https://github.com/rust-ndarray/ndarray) to store data points and [ndarray-linalg](https://github.com/rust-ndarray/ndarray-linalg) to solve the linear system.